jzaragoza21/Cryptocurrencies/README.md

 ## Results

-The following is a screenshot of the results of each deliverable.
-However, for the full code and analysis please click on the "Crypto_Clustering" file above.
+The following are screenshots of deliverable results.
+However, for the full code and analysis, please click on the "Crypto_Clustering" file above.

 ### Deliverable 1: Preprocessing the Data for PCA